Theatres and Music Hall records in London

 - The National Archives holds files for theatres licensed by the Lord Chamberlain’s Office.

-- National Theatre Archive holds the records of the venue from 1963 until present day.
+- The National Theatre Archive holds the records of the venue from 1963 until present day.

-- V&A Theatre & Performance Archives holds the national collection of performing arts records.
+- The V&A Theatre & Performance Archives holds the national collection of performing arts records.

 - Westminster Archives Theatre collection has a large collection of records relating to the theatre in Westminster, including theatre plans, playbills and programmes.